oracle/graalpython/docs/contributor/CONTRIBUTING.md

 ```

 Another important gate is the gate that checks if you broke the native image
 building.
-To test if building a native image still works, you can use the
+To test if building a native executable still works, you can use the
 following command.
 This will create a native executable called `graalpy` and
 print its path as the last output, if successful.